Epigenetic Tracking: a Model for Multicellular Biology: Evo-devo and transposable elements

-Once evolution is provided with a ``good'' regulatory set, i.e. one guaranteed to match an existing mobile code, it has to optimise the coding parts of the associated genes, a process that can take several generations.
-When the optimisation of the coding parts is completed, the new gene group can be activated and carry out another change event (lower part of Fig.~\ref{noevent}).
-New mobile codes are generated as a result of the new change events: regulatory sets able to match such new mobile codes are again transferred to the germline genome, and the whole cycle repeats itself.
-The gene groups associated to the penetrated regulatory sets are initially set as inactive: otherwise, the genes would become active with a non-optimised coding part, causing a disruption in development (and an abrupt decrease in the individual's fitness).
+Once evolution is provided with a ``good'' regulatory set, i.e. one guaranteed to match an existing mobile code, it has to optimise the coding part of the macro gene, a process that can take several generations.
+When the optimisation of the coding part is completed, the new macro gene can be activated and carry out a developmental event (lower part of Fig.~\ref{noevent}).
+New mobile codes are generated as a result of the new event: regulatory sets able to match such new mobile codes are again transferred to the germline genome, and the whole cycle repeats itself.
+The penetrated macro genes are initially set as inactive; otherwise, the gene would become active with a non-optimised coding part, causing a disruption in development (and an abrupt decrease in the individual's fitness).
 Their activation is obtained through a subsequent genomic mutation of the switch.
 Therefore, according to ET, evolution is essentially Lamarckian for regulatory sequences and Darwinian for coding sequences.
-One point is worth stressing.

 Germline penetration is essential in ET for the evolution of complex shapes: in our \emph{in silico} experiments, if germline penetration is disabled, the evolutionary process practically grinds to a halt.
 The central role played by germline penetration in our model lead us to hypothesise the existence of a similar process also in biological organisms.
 For the implementation of a biological germline penetration, we need genetic elements able to build new regulatory sequences in somatic cells, and susceptible of being transferred to germline cells.